RFFPFSDev/Clean-Architecture-dotnet/README.md

 ### IoC

-Dependency Injection (DI) is used to provide dependencies such as repositories or services to a specific layers like Presentation or Application.
+Dependency Injection (DI) is used to provide dependencies to a Layer.
+Example: Provide Infra repository implementations to Application layer.
 This promotes decoupling and makes the components easier to test.
+It uses Dependency Inversion Principle.

+#### Dependency Inversion Principle

+High levels of modules should not be dependent on low levels of modules.
+Both should follow abstractions (e.g., interfaces).

 ### Anti-Corruption Layer (ACL) Pattern